Scutarx: Caudal

 For Scutarx deltatylus, the trunk-caudal transition exhibits a noticeable height increase from the mid-trunk area to the anterior dorsal caudal region.
 The dorsal prominence is a large pyramid with a vertical keel at the back.
 The anterior caudal osteoderms are identical to those in the trunk.

 The breadth and length of dorsal mid-caudal paramedians are almost comparable.
 The prominent dorsal eminence and the anteromedial and anterolateral projections of the anterior bar are still present in those osteoderms.

 The dorsal eminence is reduced to a raised, anteroposteriorly elongate keel with a posterior projection that reaches beyond the posterior boundary of the osteoderm, and the posterior dorsal caudal paramedians become longer than broad.
 They presumably continue until they develop into long strips of bone.

 Diet

 It was originally believed that aetosaurs were primarily herbivores.
-Recent aetosaur skull finds, such those of Neoaetosauroides engaeus and Aetosauroides scagliai, demonstrated that at least some aetosaur species were omnivorous.
-Scutarx deltatylus, like more aetosaurs however, are herbivores.
+Recent aetosaur skull finds, such as those of Neoaetosauroides engaeus and Aetosauroides scagliai, demonstrated that at least some aetosaur species were omnivorous.
+Scutarx deltatylus, like most aetosaurs however, was a herbivore.